If you owned a bike before the 1980s in the UK, the chances are it was British-made. If you own one today, most likely it’s made a abroad.

 Also, there are folding / separable bikes with small wheels from the Moulton Bicycle Company, which are made in England.

 But what if you don’t want a folding bike or an upright?
 Well there are still a few small companies producing hand built frames such as Mercian Cycles, Shand, Ted James, Wilson Cycles, Villiers-Velo, Roberts Cycles, Chickens Frame Emporium, Orange Mountain Bikes (note that whilst high end Orange bikes are built in Yorkshire using components from all over the world, Orange entry level bikes are made in Taiwan) and 14 Bike Company.
 Lee Cooper make frames in the UK for the 14 Bike Company.
 Enigma Bikes make bikes and frames in the UK.
 Thorn (St. John Street Cycles) touring bikes are assembled in Bridgwater to customer specifications; it is not clear from their website but seemingly using mostly foreign made components including foreign made frames.
 Vickers Bicycle Company build frames and wheels and assemble in Britain.
 Sven Cycles are hand built in Dorset, England (also available from Meccanica).
 Starley Bikes are built in the UK (also available from Meccanica).
-Woodsman Bicycle Company bikes are made in England, using Reynolds tubing
+Woodsman Bicycle Company bikes are made in England, using Reynolds tubing.
+Stanforth Bikes are built in the UK; their Kibo cross over is made using Reynolds 631 tubing by Lee Cooper.

 Prices for bike handbuilt in the UK can be reasonable.